FEZModding/FEZRepacker/Docs/pak.md

 |`uint32`|Size of the file data in bytes.|
 |`byte[]`|File data.|

 Types of files stored in the archive can vary.
-Because file extensions are not included, the only indication of a file type is its own header and path/name.
+Because file extensions are not included in their paths, the only indication of a file type is its own header and path/name.
 In FEZ, there seem to be three file types:

 - **XNB** - Microsoft XNA Game Studio 4.0 compiled content containers.
 Stores textures, sound effects, triles, levels, scripts and other miscellaneous data.
 - **Ogg** - digital multimedia container.
 Stores music.
 - **Effect files** - files within the `effects` directory, having no recognisable identifier.
 Presumably they're the `XFO` files used in XNA Game Studio 4.0.

+Two latter formats are trivial, as Repacker will directly unpack them without converting them in any way, so the focus will now be put on the first one, which contains majority of the game's data.

 ## `XNB` file format